galaxyproject/galaxy-hub/content/blog/2022-06-22-outreachy-intro/index.md

 - Develop a notification system for different events in Galaxy;
 - Galaxy climate to support local/regional initiatives and concrete actions to fight climate change;
-- Galaxy wellbeing and mental health.
+- Develop a culture of wellbeing for open source projects, the Galaxy community as a use case.

 Below, the interns are introducing themselves and the projects they are working on.